aegis-icons/aegis-icons/.github/pull_request_template.md

 to THE TOP TEXT FIELD and replace "icon_name_here" with the name of the site / brand / company / app / generic symbol.

+Please use proper capitalization and spelling for the site / brand / company / app (check the capitalization from body text or browser tab title of their website, NOT FROM THE LOGO!).

 > If icon with logo ➜
    ❝  New icon: icon_name_here  ❞
 > If icon update ➜